kubestellar/kubestellar/docs/content/direct/hosting-cluster.md

 Additionally, the recipe for registering a WEC with the ITS needs to be modified.
 In the `clusteradm` command, omit the `--force-internal-endpoint-lookup` flag.
 If following the example commands literally, this means to define `flags=""` rather than `flags="--force-internal-endpoint-lookup"`.

-## When everythig is not on the same machine
+## When everything is not on the same machine

 Thus far we can only say how to handle this when the hosting cluster is OpenShift.
 The problem is getting URLs that work from everywhere.
 OpenShift is a hosted product, your clusters have domain names that are resolvable from everywhere.
 In other words, if you use an OpenShift cluster as your hosting cluster then this problem is already solved.